djvaron/Goldbach/README.md

     return 0;
 }
 ```
 ### 3.3.
-Performance optimization
+Performance analysis

+We find that the computational cost of verifying Goldbach's conjecture using our simple implementations of the Eratosthenes sieve and verification loop is trivial up to 10<sup>7</sup>.
+From there, the cost grows rapidly.
+Using the `-O3` optimization flag speeds up the code by nearly a factor of four for problem sizes 10<sup>8</sup> and higher.

 <img src="https://github.com/ardwwa/Goldbach/blob/master/serial_times_10.png" width="600" alt="serial times 10"/>

+To better understand how cost scales with problem size, we profiled our code using the GNU gprof profiler:

 <img src="https://github.com/ardwwa/Goldbach/blob/master/profiling.png" width="600" alt="OPENACC"/>
-Running a GNU gprof profiler on the serial code, we found that for a problem size greater than 10^7, our code spends more time in the sieve function than the main for loop that checks through the primes array.
-Therefore focusing our acceleration in the sieve is the most important for a problem size greater than 10^7.
+We find that for problem sizes greater than 10<sup>7</sup>, our code spends more time in the sieve subroutine than the verification loop.
+Therefore, focusing our acceleration in the sieve is the most important for a problem size greater than 10^7.

 ## 4. OpenMP
 We implemented OpenMP and parallelized our code across 1 to 32 threads on [type of intel CPU] and generated the figure below.